-(in thousands) Ju As of June 30, I 2010 As of ember 31, 2009

-Variable rate credit facility \$ - \$ 34,900

-Other notes 935 1,016

-Total long-term debt \$ 935 \$ 35,916

-Fair value of long-term debt \$ 935 \$ 35,916
+(in thousands) As of September 30,2010 As of December 31, 2009 Variable rate credit facility Other notes \$ - 893 \$ 34,900 1,016 Total long-term debt \$ 893 \$ 35,916 Fair value of long-term debt \$ 893 \$ 35,916

-\ Fair value was estimated based on current rates available to the Company for debt of the same remaining maturity.
+^{} Fair value was estimated based on current rates available to the Company for debt of the same remaining maturity.

-On August 5, 2009, we entered into an Amended and Restated Revolving Credit Agreement (Agreement), which expires June 30, 2013.
-The maximum amount of availability under the facility is \$150 million.
+On October 20, 2010, we amended our Amended and Restated Revolving Credit Agreement (Agreement), which expires June 30, 2013.
+Under the amended agreement, the maximum amount of availability under the facility is \$100 million.
 Borrowings under the Agreement are limited to a borrowing base, as follows:

-a) 100% of cash maintained in a blocked account (up to \$20 million), b) 85% of eligible accounts receivable, c) 40% of eligible newsprint inventory, and d) 50% of the fair market value of eligible real property (limited to \$60 million).
+- a) 100% of cash maintained in a blocked account (up to \$20 million), - b) 85% of eligible accounts receivable, - c) 40% of eligible newsprint inventory, and - d) 50% of the fair market value of eligible real property (limited to \$25 million).

-At June 30, 2010, we had borrowing capacity of \$118 million under our credit facility.
+At September 30, 2010, prior to the amendment, we had borrowing capacity of \$111 million under our credit facility.

-Under the terms of the Agreement we granted the lenders mortgages on certain of our real property, pledges of our equity interests in its subsidiaries and security interests in substantially all other personal property, including cash, accounts receivables, inventories and equipment.
-If at any time, the amount of excess availability (defined as the amount by which the borrowing base exceeds the aggregate borrowings and letters of credit under the Agreement) is equal to or less than \$22.5 million, we must then maintain a fixed charge coverage ratio (as defined therein) of at least 1.1 to 1.0.
+Under the terms of the Agreement we granted the lenders mortgages on certain of our real property, pledges of our equity interests in our subsidiaries and security interests in substantially all other personal property, including cash, accounts receivables, inventories and equipment.
+If at any time, the amount of excess availability (defined as the amount by which the borrowing base exceeds the aggregate borrowings and letters of credit under the Agreement) is equal to or less than \$30 million, we must then maintain a fixed charge coverage ratio (as defined therein) of at least 1.1 to 1.0.